Frozzie89/DiscordBots/README.md

 Discord bots :)

 # Todo
-- Fix BotPoll Json structure
-- BotPoll vote when react to poll
+- set a timeout, then show the result of a poll [BotPoll]